flowdev/flow-doc/README.md

-# ea-flow-doc
+# flow-doc
-EngineeringAngel project for checking and documenting flows.
+Project for checking and documenting flows.